 Imaging tests are useful for ruling out blood clots, tumors, or other structural abnormalities in the brain that may be causing signs of dementia.
 These tests include magnetic resonance imaging (MRI), computed tomography (CT), or positron-emission testing (PET) scans.

-Researchers are using MRIs and PET scans to study new approaches to diagnosing Alzheimer in earlier stages of the disease.
-Methods include measuring the volume and shrinkage (atrophy) of brain tissue with MRI and evaluating the brain’s use of glucose with PET.
+Researchers are using MRIs and PET scans to study new approaches to diagnosing Alzheimer disease in earlier stages of the disease.
+Methods include measuring the volume and shrinkage (atrophy) of brain tissue with MRI and evaluating the brain's use of glucose with PET.

 Since 2012, the Food and Drug Administration (FDA) has approved three radioactive diagnostic drugs that are used with PET scans to evaluate beta amyloid density.
 They are florbetapir (Amyvid), flutemetamol (Vizamyl), and florbetaben (Neuraceq).
-Patients with Alzheimer have a high build-up of amyloid plaques in the brain.
-However, high amyloid plaque density is also found in some patients with normal cognitive function as well as those who have dementias not related to Alzheimer.
-If PET scans using these drugs do not show amyloid accumulation in the brain, a person’s symptoms are unlikely due to Alzheimer disease.
+Patients with Alzheimer disease have a high build-up of amyloid plaques in the brain.
+However, high amyloid plaque density is also found in some patients with normal cognitive function as well as those who have dementias not related to Alzheimer disease.
+If PET scans using these drugs do not show amyloid accumulation in the brain, a person's symptoms are unlikely due to Alzheimer disease.